ArneBinder/clickbait/README.md

 # Clickbait

-Train and use neural models for clickbait prediction, see [Clickbait Challenge](https://www.clickbait-challenge.org/).
+Train and use simple neural models for clickbait prediction.
+See [Clickbait Challenge](https://www.clickbait-challenge.org/) for further information regarding clickbait and used data formats.

 ## Usage